VisionAmerica – Oxford-Anniston, Alabama

 A devoted family man, Dr. Judge is happily married to Cynthia and they have two young children: Cory and Allison.

-Center Director of Gadsden
+Center Director of Gadsden and Oxford

 Darrell E. Wolfley, M.D. is an ophthalmic plastic surgeon specializing in eyelid surgery and surgical procedures of the orbit, forehead, cheeks and lacrimal drainage system.